Top Causes of Infertility in Women

 Once known as premature ovarian failure, this condition means that a woman’s ovaries have become depleted or stopped functioning properly before the age of 40.
 Although it is less frequently seen than PCOS, it still affects 1% of women and can be the result of an autoimmune condition or genetics.

-This painful condition causes the womb lining tissues to begin to grow in other parts of the body, such as inside the fallopian tubes, behind the womb or in the ovaries which causes irritation and scar tissue to develop.
-This condition can often block the fallopian tubes, alter egg quality, cause pelvic inflammation or disrupt implantation causing infertility.
-Adhesions may also be formed in the pelvic cavity after having a trauma or surgery to the reproductive organs.
-Women who are diagnosed with endometriosis are advised to try to get pregnant at a younger age, since the chances of conception are higher in younger women due to the higher quality of eggs.
+This painful condition causes the womb lining tissues to begin to grow in other parts of the body, such as inside the fallopian tubes, behind the womb, or in the ovaries, which causes irritation and scar tissue to develop.
+This condition can often block the fallopian tubes, alter egg quality, cause pelvic inflammation, or disrupt implantation, causing infertility.
+Adhesions may also be formed in the pelvic cavity after having trauma or surgery on the reproductive organs.
+Women who are diagnosed with endometriosis are advised to try to get pregnant at a younger age since the chances of conception are higher in younger women due to the higher quality of eggs.
 Surgery is available which can remove scar tissue to improve the chance of getting pregnant, especially if IVF is received too.

-Any anatomical change to the fallopian tubes, ovaries or uterus can have an effect on a woman’s chances of conceiving, but the most likely culprit of infertility in this case is a fallopian tubes blockage.
-Often infections in the tubes are caused by an organism which begins life in the cervix and progresses up the fallopian tubes such as chlamydia or gonorrhea.
-When these infections remain untreated, scarring of the tubes can occur which results in a blockage that prevents the egg from meeting the sperm and becoming fertilized.
+Any anatomical change to the fallopian tubes, ovaries, or uterus can have an effect on a woman’s chances of conceiving, but the most likely culprit of infertility, in this case, is a fallopian tube blockage.
+Often infections in the tubes are caused by an organism that begins life in the cervix and progresses up the fallopian tubes, such as chlamydia or gonorrhea.
+When these infections remain untreated, scarring of the tubes can occur, which results in a blockage that prevents the egg from meeting the sperm and becoming fertilized.

 Waiting Too Long To Have A Baby

-Women are born with all of the eggs that she will ever have, and while in her 20s 90% of those eggs will be of good quality, by the time she is in her 40s, 90% of them are abnormal, and that means that the longer a woman waits to try to get pregnant, the higher the chance of having either too few eggs or eggs that are abnormal, and that means that conceiving is almost impossible.
-One of the reasons why so many women want to wait until they are older to start a family is because they want to have a career and to save up enough money first.
+Women are born with all of the eggs that they will ever have, and while in her 20s, 90% of those eggs will be of good quality, by the time she is in her 40s, 90% of them are abnormal, and which means that the longer a woman waits to try to get pregnant, the higher the chance of having either too few eggs or eggs that are abnormal, and that means that conceiving is almost impossible.
+One of the reasons why so many women want to wait until they are older to start a family is because they want to have a career and save up enough money first.